ShrutiP91/Shruti_TestPlans/CMXApp.md

 1. Verify installation of ICMAH RI with product key of another RI.<br> Installation should fail displaying invalid product key.

     ```shell
-    smartedge-open@ubuntu-4b70b7ba43:~/Intelligent_Connection_Management$ ./edgesoftware install
+    smartedge-open@ubuntu-c1c5dc0185:~/Intelligent_Connection_Management$ ./edgesoftware install
     Please enter the Product Key.
-The Product Key is contained in the email you received from Intel confirming your download:  <Product Key>
+The Product Key is contained in the email you received from Intel confirming your download:  8745563b-e7ae-4e43-8a3
+    6-0559c4258818
     Starting the setup...
     ESB CLI version: 2021.4
     Target OS: Ubuntu 20.04